Delta SkyMiles review: How they work, what you get and whether they’ll work for you

-And Delta serves additional cities on a seasonal or reduced schedule.
 If you’re not sure if Delta flies from your airport, you can check the list of departures on your airport’s website.
-Check the routes they fly.
-Because if you can connect in one of the hub cities, you can get to nearly anywhere in the world.
+If you can connect in one of Delta’s hub cities, you can get to nearly anywhere in the world.

-Now that you know the basics about Delta miles, you can decide if it’s worth your time to focus on them for your travel goals.
-In future posts, I’ll cover the value of Delta miles, including high-value redemption options, and an overview of Delta elite status.
+Now that you know the basics of Delta miles, you can decide if it’s worth your time to focus on them for your travel goals.

-Many of us on the MMS team use Delta miles, especially when there’s a promotion or flash sale.
-Delta miles never expire, so you can let them sit for as long as you need without worry they’ll disappear.
+Many of us on the Million Mile Secrets team use Delta miles, especially when there’s a promotion or flash sale.
+Delta miles never expire, so you can let them sit for as long as you need.

-Keep in mind, Delta doesn’t maintain an award chart.
-So it’s best to check a few routes to make sure their prices are acceptable to you.
-It’s free to join, and there are plenty of ways to redeem Delta miles.
+Delta doesn’t maintain an award chart, so it’s best to check a few routes to make sure their prices are acceptable to you.
+It’s free to set up a Delta account and there are plenty of valuable ways to use Delta miles.
 The best use is for award travel on Delta or its long list of airline partners.